markusfalk/git-workflow/README.md

 ## About

 Yet another branching strategy.
 It was made to be used for release-based software development projects.
-However, it can adjusted to fit any type of project.
+However, it can be adjusted to fit any type of project.

 I am using this with a centralized git workflow.